 Graduate and other Post-University Training

-When a customer attends graduate and/or other post-university training, TWC-VR staff verify the institution’s classification on the College for all Texans—Institutions of Higher Education website.
+When a customer attends graduate and/or other post-university training, TWC-VR staff verify the institution’s classification on the Texas Higher Education Coordinating Board-Program Search website.
 Staff must verify private or out-of-state institutions by finding the school’s classification through the school’s website.

 Public Texas training institutions are exempt from the maximum rate limitation.
 TWC-VR may pay for the entirety of tuition and required fees at public Texas institutions for eligible customers.